CodaBool/stargazer.vercel.app/private.md

 - do a star if capital, also handle KTB or long rim complexities (1-8)

 # Path to full release
+1. find conflict points on the locations (Hercynia)
-3. run tests
+2. run tests
-4. ask 2 contributors how things look, and ask about Hercynia
+3. ask 2 contributors how things look, and ask about Hercynia
-5. add GH actions automation
+4. add GH actions automation
-6. create wiki
+5. create wiki
-7. Post on Reddit and Lancer discord
+6. Post on Reddit and Lancer discord

 # Links
 - map editors 1 https://www.reddit.com/r/mapmaking/wiki/index/#wiki_1.0_links